simplocms/docs/docs/getting-started/installation.md

 ### Template Installation

+When you have a theme for SIMPLO CMS and you want to use it, follow the instructions below:

 1) You have to copy a theme into directory `themes`.
-2) If template contains `modules` directory, go to the template's directory and run command `composer dump-autoload`.
+2) If the template contains `modules` directory, go to the template's directory and run the command `composer dump-autoload`.
 3) Sign in into CMS administration and go to Settings > Template (Nastavení > Šablona).
 4) Click on “Change” (Změnit) and then activate your template.